HenriqueFBadin/Data-Preparation-and-Analysis-for-Neural-Networks/docs/index.md

     2025.2

-This repository presents a focused, hands-on study on how **data generation and conditioning** shape neural network learning.
+This report presents a focused, hands-on study on how **data generation and conditioning** shape neural network learning.
 The project was divided into three main parts:

 1. generate and analyze **2D Gaussian** datasets;